jacobbroughton/eCommerce-WebApp/README.md

 * Hide "Load More" button when there is no more to show
 * Add delete button for each listing
 * Add tags in each listing (for search)
+* Add loading for when images are loading on pages
+* Make page load at top when switching categories
+* Add search functionality

 # Incomplete
+- Adjust profile page style / functionality
+    - Add a sold section
+- Make separate pages for showing only/all saved or active listings
 - Adjust components
-- Add search functionality
 - Reflect search bar value instead of category
     - Also make the URL different
+- Clean up CSS files, employ DRY method
 - Limit search results just like in categories
     - Return to search page
-- Adjust profile page style / functionality
-    - Add a sold section
 - Add notifications
     - Use web-sockets
 - Turn scroll events off for listings page when modal is opened
-- Make page load at top when switching categories
 - Let users edit their profile info, and add new info
 - Adjust image resize
 - Add filtering